In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-The Spectra S2 Plus didn't score well in this metric.
-Although it shares a similar size and shape with its sibling, the Spectra S2 Plus relies on an outlet for power, while the Spectra S1 Plus comes with a rechargeable battery offering up to three hours of cordless operation.
-This distinction can be a determining factor for those who require an away-from-home pump where an outlet might not be in the pumping area.
+Although it shares a similar size and shape with its sibling, the Spectra S2 relies on an electrical outlet, and the Spectra S1 Plus comes with a rechargeable battery with up to three hours of operation.
+This distinction is important for those wanting an away-from-home pump with a battery.

 Connecting Baby Bottles to Breast Pumps

 Some baby bottles will attach to breast pumps.
-Given the many bottles and pumps on the market, we are prohibited from testing which work well together.
-If you decide to store your breast milk in bottles, you need an airtight cap, and a nipple or dust cover will not do.
-You will need to figure out what storage options work best for you, and for your baby's safety, it's important to follow the CDC breastmilk storage guidelines.
+Given the many bottles and pumps on the market, we can't test which work best together.
+If you decide to store your breast milk in bottles, you need an airtight cap.
+It's important to follow the CDC breastmilk storage guidelines.

 We recorded the decibel level of each pump during use, as how loud the pump is could be a consideration depending on your pumping goals.